emmajanedrews/base-template/_posts/2017-10-09-owners-rejoice-were-here-to-help.md

 I live by those models, and I make all my decisions based on those two reasons to be in your home and manage your home.

-If you do decide to use us,** one of the things we do is a walk-through.** If we allow pets in your home, we will walk through the house every four months.
+If you do decide to use us, **one of the things we do is a walkthrough.**&nbsp;If we allow pets in your home, we will walk through the house every four months.
 We’ll get a picture of the pet and send it to you and get your approval before we even consider putting the pet in your home.
 If there is no pet (or a pet like a fish that won’t affect the flooring), we’ll come through every six months.

 {% include pullquote.html %}